The best local moving companies in Idaho

 - Rent is about 8% less expensive in Montana than in Idaho, so you will have more cash on hand each month.

-- Income taxes are 16% higher in Montana than in Idaho.
-This means a larger portion of your earnings will go to state taxes, potentially reducing your take-home pay.
+- Income taxes are 16% higher in Montana compared to Idaho.
+As a result, you’ll pay more in state taxes, which could lower your take-home pay.

 How life is different in Montana vs. Idaho

-- In Montana, you can expect about 49 inches of snow each year, while Idaho sees around 47 inches annually.
-Since snowfall is pretty comparable in both places, your winter should feel pretty similar.
+- In Montana, you can expect about 49 inches of snow each year.
+By comparison, Idaho typically gets around 47 inches annually.
+Since both states see similar snowfall, your move shouldn’t come with unexpected weather challenges.

 - Montana has a higher crime rate than Idaho, with a crime index of 23.37 compared to 11.68.
 While a higher statewide crime rate isn’t necessarily a reason to rule out your move, it’s smart to research specific neighborhoods, stay aware of local safety, and think about how it might affect your daily life.